 On 1 October 1841, Charles Ormsby became Superintendent of Cockatoo Island’s penal establishment.
 His appointment, by Gipps, was controversial due to his recent suspension from the administration of another gaol.
 Ormsby’s brief tenure as Norfolk Island’s Assistant Superintendent and Magistrate concluded after he stood trial for arranging the culling of sheep by convicts.
 Although acquitted of the charges, Ormsby was found morally guilty by the Governor of Norfolk Island.

-As Cockatoo Island’s superintendent, Ormsby oversaw the construction of solitary confinement cells and employed leg irons and the cat-of-of-nine-tails to keep convicts in line.
+As Cockatoo Island’s superintendent, Ormsby oversaw the construction of solitary confinement cells and employed leg irons and the cat-of-nine-tails to keep convicts in line.
 He also gained a reputation for treating the island as his personal fiefdom.
 In 1849, he was reprimanded for running private enterprises from the island.
 This included keeping pigs, poultry and goats, fed from prisoner rations, and using convict labour to grow cabbages.
 In addition to pork and eggs, he had been selling up to 40,000 cabbages per year.